 While the residential parent is present at handover, they remain responsible for the child (and any of the child's belongings).
-When the residential parent has handed over the child to the contact supervisor, the contact supervisor assumes the care and responsibility of the child (and any of the child's belongings).
-When the contact supervisor has handed over the child to the contact parent, the contact parent assumes the care and responsibility of the child to the contact parent, the contact parent assumes the care and responsibility of the child (and any of the child's belongings).

-belongings), save that all of their care of the child is strictly supervised, and the supervisor remains able at all times to intervene in the contact parent's care of the child or bring the contact period to conclusion, and thereby the contact parent's responsibility and care of the child.
+When the residential parent has handed over the child to the contact supervisor the contact supervisor assumes the care and responsibility of the child (and any of the child's belongings).
+When the contact supervisor has handed over the child to the contact parent, the contact parent assumes the care and responsibility of the child (and any of the child's belongings), save that all of their care of the child is strictly supervised and the supervisor remains able at all times to intervene in the contact parent's care of the child or bring the contact period to conclusion, and thereby the contact parent's responsibility and care of the child.

-Should it be determined that a residential parent should attend supervised contact with care items to support the child during the supervised contact (such as food, medication, nappy change or nappy care items, prams and toys etc), those items remain the responsibility of the parent and not the contact supervisor, save that the contact supervisor will strictly supervise their use and prompt the contact parent where necessary for their safe use, handling and return.
+Should it be determined that a residential parent is required to attend supervised contact with care items to support the child during the supervised contact, (such as food, bottles, medication, nappy change or nappy care items, prams and comfort toys etc), those items remain the responsibility of the contact parent and not the contact supervisor, save that the contact supervisor will strictly monitor their use and prompt the contact parent as necessary for their safe and appropriate use, handling and return.